Britain Resorts to a Wild, Populist Christmas Election to Settle Brexit

 LONDON—Britain is headed for its first Christmas election since 1923 but don’t expect “goodwill to all” in a rancorous campaign that may mark the climax of a Brexit battle that has radicalized both sides.

-At last he has secured the backing of the opposition parties, and will now go head-to-head with Jeremy Corbyn, who dreams of overturning the entire capitalist system after taking control of the Labour Party with his Left-wing allies.
-He is pledging to stand on the most radical policy platform the country has ever seen.
+At last he has secured the backing of the opposition parties, and will now go head-to-head with Jeremy Corbyn, who dreams of overturning the entire capitalist system after taking control of the Labour Party with his left-wing allies.
+He is pledging to stand on the “most radical and ambitious” policy platform the country has ever seen.

-The House of Lords was set to debate the bill to hold an election on December 12 on Wednesday after it was approved by the House of Commons Tuesday night.
+The House of Lords was set on Wednesday night to debate the bill to hold an election on Dec.
+12 after it was approved on Tuesday by the House of Commons.

 Johnson hopes he can win just the second Conservative majority since 1992 by promising to “Get Brexit done” if he is returned to power more than three years after the country voted to quit the European Union.
 He hopes to stoke the frustrations of those who think Britain should have left by now.